 The church was commissioned to make disciples, teaching them to observe all that her Lord Jesus Christ commanded (Matthew 28:19).
 One thing He has commanded is that his church be led by elders/pastors/overseers (these terms are interchangeable).
 Raising up, testing, and ordaining elders is the role of the church.
-Seminaries may assist the church in this, but they must not supplant her.
+Seminaries may aid the church in this by educating the mind, but they must not supplant her sole spiritual authority.

 This is why Meridian Church has an elder apprenticeship.
 We want to raise up elders from within our church and for other churches as well.

 While discipleship is lifelong, and should both precede and follow apprenticeship, this is a formal and focused time of training for the specific purpose of raising up elders.
 Going through the apprenticeship doesn’t qualify one to be an elder, but it is meant to be a part of discipling men who have a desire to shepherd God’s flock toward that goal.